uralys/cherry/readme.md

 #### Focus

-Apply animated arrows tso focus any DisplayObject.
+Apply animated arrows to focus any DisplayObject.

 You can choose one to 4 arrows, `showing` your item or `from` your item.

 ##### Requirements